-G1.22.
+G4.3.
 RPI

-1.22.1.
+- 4.3.1.
 We believe that the RPI is an appropriate measure of inflation for non-capital goods costs.
 Ofwat and WICS currently use the Retail Price Index (RPI) in their price setting process.
-NI Water's charges are set for each financial year (April to March) with respect to the annual retail prices index (RPI) measured in November of the previous year.
-The annual price caps for 2010-11 until 2012-13 that will be set in the Final Determination will apply relative to actual RPI inflation each November from 2009 to 2012.
+NI Water's charges are set for each financial year (April to March) with respect to the RPI measured in November of the previous year.
+The annual price limits for 2010-11 until 2012-13 that will be set in the Final Determination will apply relative to actual RPI inflation each November from 2009 to 2012. - 4.3.2.

-1.22.2.
 In assessing NI Water's costs, inflation needs to be taken into account.
-Whilst inflation across the economy will affect most of NI Water's costs, it will not affect cash interest payments within PC10 (which are on a fixed interest rate basis) and is unlikely to affect the level of public borrowing that the NI Executive is prepared to make available.
-NI Water attempted to forecast inflation in its business plan.
+Whilst inflation across the economy will affect most of NI Water's costs, it will not affect cash interest payments within PC10 (which are on a fixed-interest rate basis) and is unlikely to affect the level of public borrowing that the NI Executive is prepared to make available.
+NI Water attempted to forecast inflation in its business plan. - 4.3.3.
+The Utility Regulator has chosen to apply a simple stylistic assumption that should be well understood by stakeholders.
+We have assumed an annual RPI of 2.3% over each year of the PC10 period.
+It is accepted that the outcome may be very different to this assumption.
+After all, the price limits are being set in uncertain economic times.